| NEWTOWN | Principality Welsh Premier |

 | Gareth Parry |

-who joined the club in the summer of 2000 from CA rivals Llanfair
+midfielder who joined the club in the summer of 2000 from CA rivals

-PG.
-Has Welsh Premier experience with Bangor City from whom
+Llanfair PG.
+Gareth has Welsh Premier experience with Bangor City from

 Attacking